ShawnLDonahue/ShawnLDonahue.github.io/_posts/2023-01-23-The-How-And-Why.md

 ---
-title: "How this site works and why![Now with Dark Mode!]"
+title: "How this site works and why!
+Now with Dark Mode!"
 date: 2025-01-23 10:00
 categories: [Hello Friend]
 tags: [CI/CD, JEKYLL, GITHUB]